-In addition, the Board of Directors will propose to the June 2, 2016 shareholders' meeting to approve the grant of 193,863 additional warrants to the independent directors (48,000 warrants for each of Willy Duron, Greig Biotechnology Global Consulting, Inc. (represented by Russell Greig) and R&S Consulting BVBA (represented by Dirk Reyn), and 49,863 warrants for the Company's chairman Innosté SA (represented by Jean Stéphenne).
+In addition, the shareholders' meeting of June 2, 2016 approved the grant of 193,863 additional warrants to the independent directors (48,000 warrants for each of Willy Duron, Greig Biotechnology Global Consulting, Inc. (represented by Russell Greig) and R&S Consulting BVBA (represented by Dirk Reyn), and 49,863 warrants for the Company's chairman Innosté SA (represented by Jean Stéphenne)).
+The warrants were granted free of charge, and each warrant entitles its holder to subscribe to one share in the Company at a fixed exercise price of EUR 0.97.
+The other terms and conditions of these warrants are described in the "Warrants Plan 2015", as attached to the special board report dated December 7, 2015 which is available on the Company's website.